svealinnea/Space-Age/README.md

 Returns their age in Venus years.
 Returns their age in Mars years.
 Returns their age in Jupiter years.
 Returns their life expectancy on each planet.
-Each planets life expectancy is around 100 of their planet years.
+Each planets life expectancy is different dependant upon the planet.

 ## Setup/Installation Requirements